tamas-p/hisma/packages/hisma/README.md

 ![hisma history](doc/resources/hisma_history.png)

-You can also watch a short video about executing the above described sequence in these three different machines side-by-side:
+You can also watch a short video about executing the above described sequence in these three different machines side-by-side (closed captions available):

 [![hisma history example on YouTube](doc/resources/hisma_history_youtube.png)](https://youtu.be/f17P9PbJ6UI?cc_load_policy=1)